sarfogate/acad_web/content/authors/admin/_index.md

 - Teachers
 ---

+\textbf{Welcome!}

-I am a 4th-year PhD candidate in the [Statistics Science program](https://statistics.artsandsciences.baylor.edu/) at Baylor University, Waco TX.
-I was born in the Ashanti region of Ghana.
-I hold a Bachelors degree in Actuarial Science and a MS degree in Statistics.
+I am currently a 4th-year PhD candidate in the [Statistics Science program](https://statistics.artsandsciences.baylor.edu/) at Baylor University, located in Waco, TX.
+My academic journey began in the Ashanti region of Ghana, where I was born and raised.
+I earned my Bachelor’s degree in Actuarial Science from Kwame Nkrumah University of Science and Technology (KNUST).
+Following this, I pursued and obtained a Master of Science degree in Statistics from Montana State University, under the esteemed supervision of Dr. Mark Greenwood.

-I am working under the supervision of [Prof. Joon J. Song](https://statistics.artsandsciences.baylor.edu/person/dr-joon-jin-song) and [Prof. Thierry Chekouo](https://sites.google.com/site/chekouoresearch/home?authuser=0), currently focusing on using spatial methodology in modelling predictions in Symbolic data and detection of spatially expressed gene in spatial transcriptomic analysis.
+At Baylor University, I am privileged to work under the guidance of [Prof. Joon J. Song](https://statistics.artsandsciences.baylor.edu/person/dr-joon-jin-song) and [Prof. Thierry Chekouo](https://sites.google.com/site/chekouoresearch/home?authuser=0).
+My current research is centered on the application of spatial methodology in modeling predictions within symbolic data, as well as the detection of spatially expressed genes in spatial transcriptomic analysis.
+This work aims to advance our understanding and capabilities in these cutting-edge areas of statistical science.

-When I have some time to spare, I enjoy listening to music, spending time with my fiance, friends and family and watching soccer (I'm a staunch fan of Manchester United).
+Beyond my academic and research pursuits, I find joy in various personal interests.
+I am an avid music enthusiast and cherish the moments spent with my fiancée, friends, and family.
+Additionally, I enjoy watching soccer and basketball, which provide a delightful balance to my professional endeavors.